urnest/urnest/README.py.rst

       in the python site-packages xju/typescript/ directory
     - remove generally unused generated functions

+- 5.0.0 xju.json_codec - new custom encoding interface
+      - reworked typescript generation for default values means that existing custom encoding classes must change, though it is possible to support both json_codec 4 and 5 at the same time as differing methods have new names (see xju_json_codec_5* functions in xju/json_codec.py; see xju/json_codec.py.test for example use)

 - 5.0.0 xju.json_codec - support "mixed in" enum value types, including
       generating working typescript where values are not valid typescript enum values